rafik-belloum/rafik-belloum.github.io/_pages/research.md

 I design and evaluate interactive systems that adapt to people’s needs, abilities, and contexts.
 I am particularly interested in intelligent and data-driven systems, where considering human factors is essential to ensure usability, foster trust, and enable effective interaction.

-Through interdisciplinary collaborations combining computer science with psychology and cognitive ergonomics, I develop user-centered methods and tools that address both technical and cognitive challenges.
+Through interdisciplinary collaborations combining computer science with psychology and cognitive ergonomics, I contribute user-centered methods and develop tool support to address both technical and cognitive challenges, with software engineering techniques providing a complementary foundation.
 This work spans domains such as explainable AI in healthcare, smart home technologies for aging in place, and visualization tools to support decision-making.

 The ultimate goal of my research is to support the design and use of intelligent systems in real-world contexts, ensuring they remain usable, transparent, and beneficial for the people who rely on them.